Rotation formulations in three dimensions: Vector transformation law

 is the cross product of p with n.

 The above formula shows that the longitudinal component of p remains unchanged, whereas the transverse portion of p is rotated in the plane perpendicular to n.
 This plane is spanned by the transverse portion of p itself and a direction perpendicular to both p and n.
 The rotation is directly identifiable in the equation as a 2D rotation over an angle η.

 Passive rotations can be described by the same formula, but with an inverse sign of either η or n.

-Conversion formulae between formalisms
+Conversions

 Rotation matrix ↔ Euler angles

 The Euler angles (φ, θ, ψ) can be extracted from the rotation matrix A by inspecting the rotation matrix in analytical form.

 Rotation matrix → Euler angles (z-x-z extrinsic)

 Using the x-convention, the 3-1-3 extrinsic Euler angles φ, θ and ψ (around the z-axis, x-axis and again the $Z$-axis) can be obtained as follows: